mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

 {{"demo": "pages/components/data-grid/columns/CustomColumnTypesGrid.js", "bg": "inline"}}

-> ⚠ If an unsupported column type is used the `string` column type will be used instead.
+> ⚠ If an unsupported column type is used the `'string'` column type will be used instead.

 ## Column menu